-The Audit Committee provide assistance to the Supervisory Board in supervising the financial report regime, in selecting an auditor, and in working with the auditor.
-The Audit Committee shall have 3 members.
+The Audit Committee provide assistance to the Supervisory Board in supervising the financial report regime, in selecting an auditor, and in working with the auditor, with special regard to making comments on the financial statements, making proposals for the auditor and the remuneration thereof, and preparing the contract to be concluded with the auditor.
+The Audit Committee currently has 3 members.
 The members of the Audit Committee shall be elected by the General Meeting from among the independent members of the Supervisory Board.
 At least one member of the Audit Committee shall have accounting or auditor qualification.

-Members of the Audit Committee4 (professional CVs are available in section 'B')
+Members of the Audit Committee4 4 as of 18 March 2024 (professional CVs are available in section 'B')

-Rita Feodor (chair)
+Rita Feodor (chair) Miklós Vaszily Zsigmond Járai

-Dr. Péter Magyar (resigned on 10 February 2024)

-Miklós Vaszily